kpatenio/WSL-Documentation/README.md

 > Some developers automatically add an entry to the sources.list and then it is updated like a regular software.
 Google Chrome is one such example.

 ## Installing `nodejs`

-NodeJS can be installed multiple ways, including via package managers like npm (although what version of node you get upon installation depends on the package manager you are using).
+NodeJS can be installed multiple ways, including via package managers (although what version of node you get upon installation depends on the package manager you are using and its package index).
 This method assumes we are installing NodeJS via `apt` only.

 For the full and official documentation, see [here](https://github.com/nodesource/distributions/blob/master/README.md).